aldonline/reactivity/README.md

 However, if we relied upon this strategy for a large application we would end up with lots of setTintervals everywhere.

-Reacitiviy.js provides a better way, where functions themselves can notify when their value changes.
+reactiviy.js provides a better way, where functions themselves can notify when their value changes.

 ## Solution

-Reactivity has a subscribe function that works just like the `on_change` function above
+reactivity.js has a subscribe function that works just like the `on_change` function above

 `reactivity.subscribe( function_to_watch, callback )`